Ann Elizabeth Sefton: Career and research

-From 1965 to 1973, Sefton worked as a lecturer in physiology at the University of Sydney, becoming an Associate Professor in 1985 and Professor in 1992.
-She also served as Associate Dean of the Faculty of Medicine at the University of Sydney from 1991 to 1999.
+From 1965 to 1973, Sefton worked as a lecturer in physiology at the University of Sydney, becoming an associate professor in 1985 and professor in 1992.
+She also served as associate dean of the Faculty of Medicine at the University of Sydney from 1991 to 1999.
 Her early research developed anatomical arrangements of the visual centres of the brain, with later work concentrating on the development of colour vision in mammals.

 Sefton also contributed to medical education at the University of Sydney.
 She initiated the development of a new type of medical education program, moving away from memorisation and rote-learning, and instead integrating clinical reasoning, critical appraisal and problem solving.
 This approach was implemented in the Graduate Medical Program at the University of Sydney in 1997.
 Sefton also joined the Faculty of Dentistry as associate Dean part-time from 1999 to 2001, helping to develop their graduate dental program.
 Sefton received multiple awards for teaching excellence from the University of Sydney.
 She was also made an Officer of the Order of Australia in 2000 "for service to medical education, particularly in the area of reform and the development of a graduate medical programme, and to physiology and research in the field of neuroscience through the study of the function and structure of the visual pathways of the brain."

-Sefton remains an Emeritus Professor at the University of Sydney.
+Sefton has been an emeritus professor at the University of Sydney since 2001.
 She served on the University of Sydney Senate from 2001 to 2009, becoming Pro-Chancellor in 2001 and serving as Deputy Chancellor from 2004 to 2008.
 She has also acted as a co-chair of the education committee of the International Union of Physiological Sciences.